 5. Prevent frequently correcting the student: Initially all the students have the trouble to understand and pronounce the words, therefore, prevent from correcting the students frequently.
 If they make lots of mistakes then let them do it for a while and once they are comfortable and confident in using the words, then correct them.
 By pointing out their mistakes frequently they might be feeling a bit overwhelmed and might not be able to discuss their queries later.

-7. Start with grammar later: Grammar is essential for any language to begin with.
-It is the backbone of every language yet confusing also as, the use of grammar at times is diffirent in different languages.
+7. Start with grammar later: Starting to learn English grammar is essential for any language to begin with.
+It is the backbone of every language yet confusing also as, the use of grammar at times is different in different languages.
 Teach the grammar part later and begin with the spellings, words and their meanings.

-9. Look for dictionaries from english into their languages: There are various dictionaries available in the market which can translate the student’s native language into english.
+9. Look for dictionaries from English into their languages: There are various dictionaries available in the market which can translate the student’s native language into English.
 Recommend them to get one as this will be helpful for them to learn the words and their meaning.
-Pay attention to the student and give them some time to read the words in their native language and let they come to you for querues and questions.
+Pay attention to the student and give them some time to read the words in their native language and let they come to you for queries and questions.

 10. Rework on the objective: If there is a new student then the teaching objectives are required to be changed.
-First of all, understand how far and how much your student has the konwledge of English and his grasping capability to pick up the language.
-Then plan accodingly what all is required to teach the student.
-For example, if you are thinking to teach about the history then you might want to reconsider it as it will be difficult initally for the students to relate to it.
+First of all, understand how far and how much your student has the knowledge of English and his grasping capability to pick up the language.
+Then plan accordingly what all is required to teach the student.
+For example, if you are thinking to teach about the history then you might want to reconsider it as it will be difficult initially for the students to relate to it.

 13. Encourage group studies: Group studies are quite effective in the learning process, make a small group of yours and allow them to talk and write in English, let them teach and guide each other.
 Not only they will become friends of each other, they will also develop a comfort level to learn more and new.
 Do keep a track of each group, you can also encourage group quiz and reward the best team for maintaining a competitive spirit of learning among everyone.